blab/blotter/blog/_posts/2020-03-02-ncov-cryptic-transmission.md

 The field of genomic epidemiology focuses on using the genetic sequences of pathogens to understand patterns of transmission and spread.
 Viruses mutate very quickly and accumulate changes during the process of transmission from one infected individual to another.
 The novel coronavirus SARS-CoV-2 which is responsible for the emerging COVID-19 pandemic mutates at an average of about [two mutations per month](http://virological.org/t/phylodynamic-analysis-129-genomes-24-feb-2020/356).
-After someone is exposed they will generally incubate the virus for ~5 days before symptoms develop and transmission increases.
+After someone is exposed they will generally incubate the virus for ~5 days before symptoms develop and transmission occurs.
 Other research has shown that the "serial interval" of SARS-CoV-2 is ~7 days.
 You can think of a transmission chain as looking something like: